 Is MDHearing a good choice?

-MDHearing can be a great way to save time and money on hearing aid options for people experiencing mild to moderate hearing loss.
+For people who are experiencing mild to moderate hearing loss, MDHearing can be a great way to save time and money on hearing aids.
 Most of their products lack some of the bells and whistles of pricier custom hearing aids, which might appeal to anyone in search of budget-friendly, low tech devices.

-The hearing aids from MDHearing are FDA registered but not FDA approved.
-That means these medical devices are registered annually with the FDA.
+The hearing aids from MDHearing are FDA-registered but not FDA-approved.
+That means these medical devices are registered each year with the FDA.
 Approval means the FDA has determined that the product’s benefits outweigh the potential risks.

 How long do MDHearing devices last?

-MDHearing offers FDA-registered hearing devices directly to consumers without the need for going to a brick-and-mortar store.
+MDHearing offers FDA-registered hearing devices directly to consumers without the need to go to a brick-and-mortar store.
 If you’re interested in this option, you’ll first need to take a free online hearing test from MDHearing.

-For significant hearing loss, it’s important to see an audiologist for a full evaluation.
-You can also mention MDHearing to your doctor to see if this company provides the best option for you.
+For significant hearing loss, it’s important to visit an audiologist for a full evaluation.
+You can also mention MDHearing to your doctor to see whether this company provides the best option for you.

 Kristeen Cherney is a freelance writer and PhD candidate who specializes in covering topics related to mental disabilities, women’s health, skin health, diabetes, thyroid disease, asthma, and allergies.
 She’s also currently working on her dissertation, which explores intersections of disability studies and literacy studies.
 When she’s not researching or writing, Cherney enjoys getting outdoors as much as possible.
 She also practices yoga and kickboxing.